micro-nova/AmpliPi/docs/QUICK_START.md

 1. Pick an audio input using the selector.
 The `Groove Salad - internetradio` stream comes preconfigured (needs an internet connection).
 1. Change the volume on the zone you would like to output music on.
 Many of the zones will be hidden inside a group.
 Click on the different groups to see which zones belong to them.

+Check out the web app demos here: [docs/WEB_APP.md](WEB_APP.md) for more information.

 ## Configuration

 You will probably want to change the default group and zone names and add different streaming sources.
 The Gear icon (⚙) provides an interface to configure inputs, zones, and groups.
 Additional configuration will be added in the future.
+See [docs/WEB_APP.md](WEB_APP.md#settings) for some configuration examples.

 Advanced configuration, such as presets, will need to use the API, check out the built in interactive [API docs](http://amplipi.local/doc).
 Follow the "Try it out" guide at the top of the API page to walk through some initial changes.